emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFactsDeaths-data/public/Readme.md

 User with 'key vault Contributor' role can manage the key vaults.
 If you have the said 'key vault Contributor' role, follow these steps to give any user or service the access to the keyvault:

 1. Type Key vaults in the search bar inside azure portal.
-Click Key vaults.
+Click **Key vaults**.

 ![key vault](./images/kv1.png)